AlexShkarin/pyLabLib/docs/devices/basic_sensors_basics.rst

 Application notes and examples
 -------------------------------------------

-Here we talk more practically about performing tasks common to most sensors.
+Here we talk more practically about using pylablib to perform commons sensor tasks.

 Readout